progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 Insert 18333fig0904.png
 Figure 9-4.
 Git directory objects with branch head references included

-When you run commands like git branch (branchname), Git basically runs that update-ref command to add the SHA-1 of the last commit of the branch you’re on into whatever new reference you want to create.
+When you run commands like `git branch (branchname)`, Git basically runs that `update-ref` command to add the SHA-1 of the last commit of the branch you’re on into whatever new reference you want to create.

 ### The HEAD ###

-The question now is, when you run git branch (branchname), how does Git know the SHA-1 of the last commit?
+The question now is, when you run `git branch (branchname)`, how does Git know the SHA-1 of the last commit?
 The answer is the HEAD file.
 The HEAD file is a symbolic reference to the branch you’re currently on.
 By symbolic reference, I mean that unlike a normal reference, it doesn’t generally contain a SHA-1 value but rather a pointer to another reference.
 If you look at the file, you’ll normally see something like this:

 	$ cat .git/HEAD
 	ref: refs/heads/master

-If you run git checkout test, Git updates the file to look like this:
+If you run `git checkout test`, Git updates the file to look like this:

 	$ cat .git/HEAD
 	ref: refs/heads/test

-When you run git commit, it creates the commit object, specifying the parent of that commit object to be whatever SHA-1 value the reference in HEAD points to.
+When you run `git commit`, it creates the commit object, specifying the parent of that commit object to be whatever SHA-1 value the reference in HEAD points to.

-You can also manually edit this file, but again a safer command exists to do so: symbolic-ref.
+You can also manually edit this file, but again a safer command exists to do so: `symbolic-ref`.
 You can read the value of your HEAD via this command:

 	$ git symbolic-ref HEAD
 	refs/heads/master